outdreamer/notes/topics/science/kidney_function.md

 	    	- if your potassium spikes suddenly, you may experience difficulty breathing, chest pain, or heart palpitations, numbness or tingling, vomiting, irregular pulse

 	      - low phosphorus
+	      	- low phosphorus can cause blood pressure problems & nerve pain
 	        - Muscle dysfunction and weakness – occurs in major muscles, but also may manifest as: diplopia, low cardiac output, dysphagia, and respiratory depression due to respiratory muscle weakness
 	        - Mental status changes – This may range from irritability to gross confusion, delirium, and coma
 	        - White blood cell dysfunction, causing worsening of infections
-	        - Instability of cell membranes due to low adenosine triphosphate (ATP) levels – This may cause rhabdomyolysis (skeletal muscle breakdown) with increased serum levels of creatine phosphokinase, and also hemolytic anemia.
+	        - Instability of cell membranes due to low adenosine triphosphate (ATP) levels – This may cause rhabdomyolysis (skeletal muscle breakdown) with increased serum levels of creatine phosphokinase, and also hemolytic anemia.s
 	        - Increased affinity for oxygen in the blood caused by decreased production of 2,3-bisphosphoglyceric acid

 	      - high phosphorus